ethan820/URXShop/README.md

 Demo app for URX and Parse integration

-Parse is a cloud hosting platform that provides one convenient backend for mobile and web apps.
-We use it here to serve a mobile website and server-side data for the iPhone app in one place.
-Follow this guide to setting up URX turnpike-ios router end-to-end by, creating a simple Web app that deeplinks into a Turnpike-enabled iOS app.
+Parse is a cloud hosting platform that provides one convenient backend for both mobile and web apps at the same time.
+We use it here to create a simple web app that deeplinks into a Turnpike-enabled iOS app.
+Follow this guide to setting up URX turnpike-ios router end-to-end.

 =======